Conservative Member of Parliament for Horsham

-Jeremy Quin was first elected as the Member of Parliament for the Horsham constituency in May 2015.
-He was re-elected to serve as Horsham's MP at the general election on 8 June 2017.
+Jeremy Quin was first elected as the Member of Parliament for the Horsham constituency in May 2015 and re-elected in June 2017 with an increased share of the vote.

-Jeremy passionately believes in a sustainable working countryside to be preserved for future generations to enjoy.
-A huge threat to this and to the quality of life in this area would be a second runway at Gatwick to which Jeremy is adamantly opposed.
+He is a keen supporter of airport expansion at Heathrow rather than Gatwick.
+He believes that expansion at Heathrow is in the national interest – and prevents the extraordinary strain on local infrastructure that a new runway at Gatwick would create.
 He campaigned hard on the issue and was delighted by the Government's decision in favour of expanding Heathrow.
 While Jeremy supports the jobs and economic benefit that Gatwick brings to our area he continues to represent constituents on issues such as aircraft noise

-He was born in Aylesbury and is married to Joanna, who is a solicitor.
-They both knew Horsham and its surrounding villages well before Jeremy was first selected and have enjoyed making their home in the constituency.
+He was born in Aylesbury and is married to Joanna.
+They both knew the constituency well before Jeremy was first selected and have enjoyed making their home in Horsham.

-The son of a primary school teacher and agricultural merchant (later ordained as a Church of England Vicar) Jeremy attended St Albans School before reading History at Oxford where he was also President of the Oxford Union.
+The son of a primary school teacher and agricultural merchant (later ordained as a Church of England Vicar) Jeremy attended St Albans School before reading History at Oxford.